New Testament Greek intermediate: module 1

 What is the course about?

-We will translate Luke’s Gospel starting from ch.
-10 (please check with the tutor through the Classical Languages and Civilisations Department for the exact point to start at).
+We will translate Luke’s Gospel starting from chapter 10.
 The course also includes some grammar revision.

 What will we cover?